zmanphx/bamazonSQL/README.md

 # bamazonCustomer

 When the user starts the *bamazonCustomer.js* the first call is to show all products for sale.
-Which rendered by executing stored procedure *allproducts* .
+Which is rendered by executing stored procedure *allproducts* .

  ![](bamazonCustAllprod.JPG)